ContextMapper/contextmapper.github.io/_docs/generators/mdsl.md

 </pre></div>

 ## MDSL Support
-The current version of our MDSL generator is compatible with the MDSL version _3.1.1_.
+The current version of our MDSL generator is compatible with the MDSL version _5.0_.
 For further questions regarding [MDSL](https://microservice-api-patterns.github.io/MDSL-Specification/), please visit its website [https://microservice-api-patterns.github.io/MDSL-Specification/](https://microservice-api-patterns.github.io/MDSL-Specification/).
-There you can also find the update site to install the MDSL plugin in Eclipse.
+You can also find the update site to install the MDSL plugin in Eclipse there.